AndrejaCH/AB_Testing/README.md

 ***For this analysis we got a p-value of 0.9009 meaning that nearly all statistics came from a null (almost all ~ 90%); therefore, we fail to reject null hypothesis, and conclude that alternative hypothesis is not true -> new page is the same or worse than the old page.***

+#### z-score and p-value with statsmodels.api

+From the chart below we can see a simulated distribution of 10,000 samples from the null using `np.random.binomial` formula (light blue bars) standard deviation lines, area of z-score and area of critical value.
+This is another way to interpret values computed with the built-in function `statsmodels.api`.

 <p align="center">
 <img src="Visuals/Distribution_of_simulation.png" width="55%" height="55%"> </p>